 -

-Use a standard USB-C charger and avoid extremely high-output fast chargers if the device warms noticeably
+Use a standard USB-C charger and back off if the device warms up too much

 -